-The meal count and sales data that is collected at the point-of-sale is the information used to calculate meal equivalents.
-This data can be found in reports such as end of day sales reports, edit check worksheets, and/or deposit reports.
+- FEEDBACK: The meal count and sales data are electronically or manually entered at the point-of-sale system used by the school nutrition program.
+This data can be found in reports such as end of day sales reports, edit check worksheets, and/or deposit reports. - SAY: Look at the handout, Meal Equivalents, as we discuss how to calculate meal equivalents (MEQ). - DO: Review the Meal Equivalents handout.